superfeedr/documentation/sources/contents/subscribers.md

 ## XMPP PubSub

-You can connect your jabber client (or component) to superfeedr by using the JID <code>username@superfeedr.com</code> and your password.You can also specify another JID in your user settings if you'd like to connect from our own XMPP server.

 The XMPP API is based on the [XEP-0060 syntax](http://xmpp.org/extensions/xep-0060.html#subscriber-subscribe).
 Additional data has been included within a superfeedr-specific namespace.

-You can use the XMPP console of any XMPP desktop client to inspect that traffic, however, remember that if you have multiple clients connected with the same jid, we will only send messages to one of them, picked randomly.
+You can use the XMPP console of any XMPP desktop client to inspect that traffic.

+### Authentication

+You can connect your jabber client to superfeedr by using the JID <code>username@superfeedr.com</code> and your main Supefeedr password.
+You should however [create a specific token](https://superfeedr.com/tokens/new) as long as this token enables the XMPP right.

+You can also specify another JID in your user settings if you'd like to connect from our own XMPP server.
+This is the most flexible option, but it also requires you to host your own XMPP server.

 ### Adding Feeds with XMPP